vorSherer/code-201-prework/prework/windows/05_VSCode_Node_GIt_install.md

 You will be using Node.js to add tools, libraries, and frameworks to your projects, and you will also use it as a REPL environment for working on your code.

+### Node on Ubuntu

 We will be installing Node.js through the Ubuntu Command Line Interface, using Ubuntu's apt.
 We are installing it on the Ubuntu FS because it is software that does not need a GUI and we want it to run in a POSIX environment.
-Having said that, it is likely you will never have a problem running Node if you install it through Windows as well, but it is recommended that you try to stick to this pattern of installing as much of your software onto Ubuntu as possible, and only installing it through Windows when necessary, as this may save you from potential POSIX problems in the future.

 1. Open the Ubuntu app and type `cd ~` to bring you into the Ubuntu FS.
 1. Type `sudo apt-get update`.
 This will tell Ubuntu's apt tool to update.